 In contrast to the 'byRange' approach, reduceByFile and reduceFiles (Figure 2) split the problem by file.
-This division allows subsets (i.e., multiple ranges) to be combined within the same file. reduceByFile invokes MAP for each file / range combination and reduceFiles invokes MAP a single time with one range and all files. reduceFiles is a useful approach when distinguishing between ranges is not important.
+Files are sent to different workers with the set of ranges allowing subsets (i.e., multiple ranges) from the same file to be combined. reduceByFile invokes MAP for each file / range combination allowing potential REDUCE after each MAP step.